billdueber/marc2solr_example/README.markdown

 ### Create and/or use custom functions

+**Note**: The real documentation for Custom Functions is in the [[marcspec wiki|http://github.com/billdueber/marcspec/wiki/]].
+This is just a simple example.

 There are a small handful of custom functions in `lib/marc2Solr_custom.rb` (basically, just the ones I was using), which is copied into the `lib/` directory when you run `fromSolrmarc.rb`, too.
 You can see how to apply them by looking at `simple_sample/index.rb` and how to write them by looking at `simiple_sample/lib/marc2Solr_custom.rb`.
+Even more can be seen in the umich code, which is what we use on our live system.

 To create your own custom functions, create a module and provide module-level function (again, see the example file in `lib/`).
 A custom routine specification just gives the module, method name (as a symbol), and optional arguments to pass besides the mid-construction document (a hashlike) and the MARC4J4R::Record object.